 In spite of this lost richness, we see great variability in the plant’s phenotypic expression: nutrients, temperature, the amount and angle of light, soil type, photoperiod length, time of harvest, and the distance between the plant and light source are among the many conditions that affect the plant’s characteristics.
 Certain conditions may coax sativa- or indica-like traits, so as much as we love categorizing strains here at Leafly, we have to acknowledge that a strain’s traits are not necessarily set in genetic stone.

 Hand-in-hand with the indoor grow revolution came hybridized strains, an intermixing of global indigenous varieties.
 This is when the sativa met the indica, beginning an ever-branching tree of hybrid offspring.
 Growers admired indicas for their resin-coated buds and short flowering periods, both of which are coveted traits for commercial production.
-The enjoyable, uplifting effects of sativa strains remain a genetic cornerstone, so mixing it with lower maintenance indicas seemed to bring out the best of both worlds.

 If we think of indicas and sativas as falling on opposite ends of the genetic spectrum, it becomes possible to imagine the scope of phenotypic expression.
 Take Blue Dream for example: a cross between the indica Blueberry and sativa Haze, Blue Dream may reflect characteristics anywhere on the spectrum between its parents, depending on how it was raised.
 This is why we may sometimes see an indica-like phenotype of Blue Dream when we expect a sativa.
 That isn’t to say strains are unpredictable genetic wildcards; rather, we just shouldn’t be surprised when a strain does not fit perfectly within a categorical box.
 Again, it is possible to wheedle sativa or indica characteristics with specific conditions in a controlled garden.

 Because of hybridization, we have a virtually limitless selection of strains to choose from and even avid strain collectors will always have new hybrids to chase.
 Connoisseur-focused growers may mourn the loss of original cannabis genetics, but many still dedicate themselves to their resurrection.
-Not only would their revival make for a richer recreational market, ‘ancient’ strains could have a tremendous impact on marijuana as medicine.
+Not only would their revival make for a richer recreational market, ‘ancient’ strains could have a tremendous impact on cannabis as medicine.
 We hope that as political barriers fall over like dominoes, the horticultural art of cannabis cultivation will be able to bloom globally once again.